 - The life tenant has an obligation to maintain the property for the remainderman.
 Issues can arise if the life tenant cannot afford to do so.

 - Assigning a value to life estate interests can sometimes be tricky.
 After you pass, your estate administrators will have to enlist the help of a CPA and other legal professionals to come up with a value.

 - Typically, once a property is deeded away and a life estate reserved, the action is not reversible.
 If needs or goals change down the line, the life estate may prove to have been a disappointing choice at the time the estate plan was created.

+Are there any disadvantages to creating a life estate?
 Life estates are right for some families while not for others.
 We can help you make this difficult choice.
 We encourage you to view our client testimonials page today to learn more about how we have helped many other clients create effective estate plans.